 Instruments relying on electric field for this purpose are based on phenomenon of Electrophoresis (dilute systems) or ElectricSonic Amplitude (concentrated systems).
 Electrophoresis based instruments apply DC or low frequency (<10 KHz) AC field.
 In contrary, ESA instruments apply high frequency AC field on scale of MHz, usually below 10 MHz.
 Practically all such devices are suitable for liquid particulate systems, not for porous bodies.

 Instrument relying on mechanical pressure field are suitable for both, particulate systems and porous bodies.
 In the case of particulates a high frequency ultrasound (MHz range) is used for moving particles relative to the liquid.
-This is so-called Colloid Vibration Current effect.
-In the case of porous body constant gradient of pressure could move liquid relative to the porous matrix, which generates Streaming current in isochoric mode.
-Propagation of ultrasound through a porous body generates electric signal as well, known as Seismoelectric effect.
-It can be defined as non-isochoric streaming current.
+This is so-called Colloid Vibration Current effect (CVI).
+In the case of porous material the pressure gradient of ultrasound wave moves liquid relative to the porous matrix, which generates Streaming current in non-isochoric mode.
+This effect is also known as Seismoelectric effect.
 These instruments can be used only with concentrated systems.
 There are several USA Patents (see below [1-3]) describing such instruments.

 There is an approximate threshold between diluted and concentrated system : 1 % vl.